Learning a Language to Enhance Your Travel Experience

 Highest frequency words

-With access to massive amounts of data, we can pare down what we study to get the absolute most out of the time spent.
+With access to massive amounts of data, you can pare down what you study to get the absolute most out of the time spent.
 In this context, word frequency refers to how often a particular word is used in conversation compared to all other words.

 Verb conjugations for the 10 or 20 most frequently used verbs (at least in present tense)